navis-org/navis/docs/source/api.rst

 TreeNeurons
 -----------
-These are class methods available only for ``TreeNeurons``.
+These are class methods available specific for ``TreeNeurons``.
 Most of them are simply short-hands for the other navis functions:

 .. autosummary::